 William C. Rivenbark, Public Administration

-John Rubin, Criminal Law and Procedure
+John Rubin, Albert Coates Distinguished Professor of Law and Government.
+Criminal Law and Procedure

 Jessica Smith, Criminal Law and Procedure

 Michael R. Smith, Dean